-If the exempt company only performs certain pre-defined activities, the profits generated with these activities are tax exempt on Aruba.
+The exempt company is company that if the activities are restricted to certain pre-defined areas, the profits generated with these activities are tax exempt on Aruba.
 An Aruba exempt company (AVV), a corporation (NV) or a limited liability company (VBA), are all eligible for this regime.
 The exempt company remains subject to corporate income tax, i.e. a corporate income tax return needs to be filed if issued, but its profits are exempt.

 In order for the profits of the AVV, NV or VBA to be tax exempt, the activities should restrict itself to one or more of the following: